 Coconut oil is a very good conditioner and moisturizer with natural qualities.
 It helps to lock in moisture to your hair without causing any buildup of dirt.
 Use coconut oil daily on your microlocs to get the best out of them.

 Now, the choice is yours to pick a date for installing your microlocs.
 We have covered all you need to know about fixing and maintaining these locs in this post.
 Endeavor to follow every tip and procedure to avoid ending up with a damaged hair or locs that don’t last.

 Also, take note of the aftercare tips and follow them to ensure that you get the best out of your hair.
-Good luck with your microlocs installation, and enjoy your hair!
+We also want to inform you that you got an option to go for Micro loc extensions if you want to cut short the locking process.
+Good luck with your microlocs installation!